 Description: An analogue TACS mobile from 1986

-Technophone was a company set up in 1984 by Nils Martensson, a Swedish radio engineer who left Ericsson to set up on his own in 1978.
-Nils Martensson’s dream was to transform the large, clunky” brick” into the world’s first mobile phone to fit into the pocket.
-He secured a DTI R&D grant, brought as much computer technology into the mobile phone as the state of the art would allow (including soft keys) and the PC105T arrived on the market in 1986 with a price tag of £1990.
+Technophone’s dream was to transform the large, clunky” brick” into the world’s first mobile phone to fit into the pocket.
+They secured a DTI R&D grant, brought as much computer technology into the mobile phone as the state of the art would allow (including soft keys) and the PC105T arrived on the market in 1986 with a price tag of £1990.

 The mobile phone actually did fit into a Marks & Spenser shirt top pocket:

 The first mobile phone to fit into a pocket…notwithstanding the antenna

 It’s great industrial design achievement was to have changed the form factor of mobile phones.
 Technophone was one of the first to realise that “thinness” was the key for an item that is to be body worn.
 It introduced colour.
 It trail blazed soft keys.
 The areas of blue at the top and bottom made it distinctive.
 Rather surprisingly the next iteration of the product (the M2) reverted to black.

 Swatch was one of the first companies to bring both “a brand” and “colour” to the mobile phone.
 The design created by the Italian designer Fabrizio Galli for Swatch and launched in the UK and Italian analogue TACS markets in 1993.
 At the time Fabrizio Galli was studying under Mario Bellini the world-renowned Milan architect and designer.